elephantscale/HI-labs/hadoop-admin/managers/hortonworks-ambari/README.txt

 == STEP 1)
-login to an machine instance to install ambari
+login to one machine instance to install Ambari

 == STEP 2)